The Cloud Migration Guide – Part 3: Is your business ready for cloud?

 How much they influence the cloud-readiness is roughly in the order they appear.

-1. The influence of Internet connection on cloud readiness
+1. How Internet connection affects cloud readiness

 Cloud is reliant on the Internet or a leased private network connection (we’ll just refer to it as an Internet connection for simplicity).
 If your Internet connection fails, then whatever is being stored or hosted on a cloud platform will become inaccessible until the connection is restored.
 Therefore, you should only consider a cloud migration if your current Internet connection can support the increased load it’ll bear.